Health & Human Services Organizations

 Toward this end, our friend Beth Fiteni of Green — Inside and Out offers seven ways she has been giving her best to tread lightly on this Earth.
 She has all sorts of great advice on her web site and radio show, and appreciates donations to support her work!

 We also recommend checking the Long Island Native Plant Gardening Group, which isn’t asking for monetary donations at all, but really would love for you to give the world the gift of a more sustainable backyard.
 After all, the best time to start thinking about your garden is now!!!
+There are a number of great organizations and other resources toward that end in this article — which we also welcome updates to!

 We also appreciate Citizen’s Campaign for the Environment.
 Whether they’re advancing renewable energy and jobs, or helping us figuring out where the poisons are and how to reduce the plastic, protecting open space or just rolling up their sleeves to meaningfully participate in diverse, practical coalitions for the common good, CCE helps people take action.
 Check ’em out!